A Fracture Is Most Accurately Defined As

 Conclusion: Embracing the Full Scope of a Fracture

 In practice, the precise definition of a fracture serves as the cornerstone for accurate diagnosis, effective treatment, and successful rehabilitation.
-Here's the thing — whether dealing with a simple transverse fracture of the forearm, a complex comminuted pelvic injury, or a subtle stress fracture in a marathon runner, the same fundamental principles apply: recognize the break, classify it, stabilize it, and support the body’s innate healing machinery.
+And whether dealing with a simple transverse fracture of the forearm, a complex comminuted pelvic injury, or a subtle stress fracture in a marathon runner, the same fundamental principles apply: recognize the break, classify it, stabilize it, and support the body’s innate healing machinery.
 Mastery of this comprehensive definition equips anyone involved in musculoskeletal health to turn a potentially debilitating injury into a story of recovery and restored function.